 The Company provides liability insurance for the benefit of its directors and officers.
 This insurance provides coverage of \$2,000,000 per event and policy year.
-A retention amount of \$750,000 applies when the Company is authorized or obliged to indemnify the persons insured and for all loss for which the Company becomes legally obligated to pay on account of a securities claim
+A retention amount of \$750,000 applies when the Company is authorized or obliged to indemnify the persons insured and for all loss for which the Company becomes legally obligated to pay on account of a securities claim.

-For the financial year ended December 31, 2022, the premium paid by the Company was \$38,180.
+For the financial year ended December 31, 2023, the premium paid by the Company was \$163,788.

 Furthermore, executive officers travelling to Mali and Guinea are covered by insurance against kidnapping and ransom demands.
-However, they themselves cover the costs resulting from their health and repatriation coverage.
+All executive officers themselves cover the costs resulting from their health and repatriation coverage, with the exception of AUrélien Bonniviot, Daniel Marini and Gwendal Bonno.